-All of the data that we process about you is held in the Isle of Man office in paper form and/or electronically.
+All of the data that we process about you is held in the Isle of Man office in paper form and/or electronically or may be archived offsite in a secure storage facility.
 You should be aware that some of this data may be accessible to our staff, when they have the correct permissions, from mobile or laptop devices.

 Who can see the information?